mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0203-django.markdown

 * The [Definitive Guide to Django Deployment](https://github.com/rogueleaderr/definitive_guide_to_django_deployment) explains the architecture of the resulting set up and includes Chef scripts to automate the deployment.

-* The [Django subreddit](http://www.reddit.com/r/django) is a good spot to learn about Django and ask questions.

 ## Django videos